Wesselmast/CloudWatcher/README.md

-# CloudWatching
+# CloudWatcher

-CloudWatching is a thumbnail generation tool for concept artists working for games and/or movies specifically focused on creature and character design.
+CloudWatcher is a thumbnail generation tool for concept artists working for games and/or movies specifically focused on creature and character design.
 The tool allows for a broader frame of reference almost like looking at the clouds and spotting various amounts of shapes.
-The tool is currently actively being developed by a team of three students from the Netherlands called 'Toolbird'.
+The tool is currently being developed by a team of three students from the Netherlands called 'Toolbird'.

+It is currently only available on Windows, we're looking into porting to MacOS and Linux too.

 # Getting Started

-Installing CloudWatching is quite easy, here is a step-by-step process:
-  - Download or clone the repository
-  - Navigate to release and find the cloudwatching executable

 Using the tool is quite trivial, you will see a few sliders, which can be modified and will have the effects stated in the labels above them.
 You can also make use of the few presets given, to get a head-start on your generation process.